Introduction

 W – Withdrawal

 The designation of “W” is awarded to a student who officially withdraws from, stops taking or is terminated from a course/program when less than 50% of the semester has been completed.
-Please refer to the Course Drop/Program Withdrawal Policy (ADM-P189) for further information.
+Please refer to the Course Drop/Program Withdrawal Policy for further information.

 WF – Withdrawal Fail